(Degree completion Program)

 - CIS 404 – Hacker Techniques, Tools, and Incident Handling + 1 Industry Certificate

-- CIS 405 – Internet Security: How to Defend Against Online Attackers
+- CIS 405 – Internet Security: How to Defend Against Attackers on the Web

 - CIS 406 – System Forensics, Investigation, and Response + 1 Industry Certificate